nteetor/yonder/docs/layout/container.md

   description: |-
     A [responsive](responsive.html) argument.
 One of `1:12` or `"auto"`, defaults to `NULL`.
-- name: gutters
+- name: centered
   description: |-
-    One of `TRUE` or `FALSE` specifying if columns inside the row are padded, defaults to `TRUE`.
-If `FALSE` column content renders flush against the border of the column.
-Most often you will want to leave this `gutters` as `TRUE`.
-- name: center
-  description: |-
-    One of `TRUE` or `FALSE` specifying if the container is responsively centered or if the container occupies the entire width of the viewport, defaults to `FALSE`.
+    One of `TRUE` or `FALSE` specifying how a container fills the browser or viewport window.
+If `TRUE` the container is responsively centered, otherwise, if `FALSE`, the container occupies the entire width of the viewport, defaults to `FALSE`.
 family: layout
 export: ''
 examples: